EageRAssassin/BilliardEvolved/README.md

 This module runs the game by calling the necessary Javascript animation functions.
 It calls the game loop and adds the canvas and basic HTML elements to the page.

 AI
-This module contains functions that allow enemies to act autonomously and attack the user’s character.
-It will provide commands in a fashion to emulate key inputs.
+This module contains functions that allow the AI to evaluate its move and hit the ball with unparalleled accuracy

 Room/Sprites
 These modules contain the parameters to instantiate the initial player, map, and enemies.